-This initiative, led by Ethics Center Faculty Director Rob Reich and Program Manager Hilary Cohen, was inspired by the development of a new undergraduate course, Computers, Ethics, and Public Policy.
-The class, CS 182 formerly listed as CS 181, debuted in 2019 and will be co-taught again in Winter Quarter 2020 by Political Science Professors Reich and Jeremy Weinstein, and Computer Science Professor Mehran Sahami.
+This initiative, led by Ethics Center Faculty Director Rob Reich, was inspired by the development of a new undergraduate course.
+The class, CS 182 formerly listed as CS 181, debuted in 2019 and is co-taught by Political Science Professors Reich and Jeremy Weinstein, and Computer Science Professor Mehran Sahami.
 Driven by the course’s launch, we hope to bring similar conversations to the technology sector more broadly, including to entrepreneurs, investors, product designers, engineers and others.

 - Employees at leading tech companies from a variety of teams and levels of seniority